bentonwong/rt_bart/spec.md

 BW: The application provides a list of all stations in the BART system.
 After selecting a station, the user can get real time departure information for all inbound trains and station info.

-[X] The CLI application can not be a Music CLI application as that is too similiar to the other OO Ruby final project.
+[X] The CLI application can not be a Music CLI application as that is too similar to the other OO Ruby final project.
 Also please refrain from using Kickstarter as that was used for the scraping 'code along'.
 Look at the example domains below for inspiration.

 The CLI application is related to transportation, not Kickstarter, not music or any other final project.